Skip to Content

 In conclusion

 Is there a cure for sensorineural hearing loss?
-Unfortunately, there is no cure for sensorineural hearing loss; however, regular follow-up appointments, treatment plans, and wearing hearing aids that are optimised for the best possible performance, by an audiologist, will greatly improve your quality of life.
+Unfortunately, there is no cure for sensorineural hearing loss; however, scheduled follow-up visits, treatment plans, and wearing hearing aids that are optimised for the best possible performance, by an audiologist, will greatly improve your quality of life.

 ►Click here to go to the top of the page